Progress on Evelyn Rose

 So, horizontal it is, then.
 And I’m using Japanese Flat Silk, which at least makes the satin stitch easier to make work!

-And while you think about how that is going to go – Episode Nine of SlowTVStitchery is now up on Vimeo!
+And while you think about how that is going to go – Episode Nine of SlowTVStitchery is now up, in which the first edge is reached, and it is agreed that the sight of colours against gold is worth getting up for!!
 Happy watching, happy stitching, and stay safe.